victorhuzhening/METCS777-Term-Project-Garghi-Hu/README.md

 Configure Spark as done in previous labs.
 Your Spark job should have the below arguments:
 1. raw dataset
-2. file 1 for features
+2. data/raw_videos for features
-3. file 2 for tokenization
+3. data/raw_videos for tokenization
-4. file 3 for vocab
+4. data/raw_videos for vocab
 5. output folder argument for training dataset